-Panel study: what do you want to know at the beginning?
+Grade-cohort study: what do you want to know at the beginning?

-- Secondary school academic records (Since Japan cannot get these, ask the students what they studied) - Family composition, levels of parental education which is far more powerful than income!!! - Intended future academic path: major field, graduate study. - Intended future career.
-How would you ask? - What else?
-What else do you ask now?
+- Secondary school academic records (Since Japan cannot get these, ask the students what they studied) - Family composition, parental education (from parents) which is far more powerful than income!!! - Intended future academic path (from students) - Intended future career (from students)